Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "I created a training pool with one task containing a hint.
-The Toloker fails to complete the task on the first attempt, but finally succeeds.
-The Toloker gets the skill `0`.
-How do I grant to the Toloker access to my tasks?
-The minimum required level that you can set is `10`." %}

-Technically, if you have only one task in your training pool, you don't have this option.
-The skill will be either `0` or `100`.
-We recommend that you add several tasks, or at least 2 so that the Toloker will practice on the first task and will be able to do the second task correctly.
-In this case, you can admit users to your main pool starting from the skill value of `50`.

-You can also create a training pool based on the main pool.
-Assign a skill using the [Control tasks](../concepts/goldenset.md) rule: in this case, you can admit users with any skill level to your main pool, even if the value is zero.
-But we don't advise giving tasks to people who failed training.

-{% endcut %}

 {% cut "Can I use non-automatic acceptance in the training pool?" %}

 No. But you can create a pool of the **Training** type based on your main pool and enable non-automatic acceptance there.